-🌬️ Breathe smarter, live sharper — your air quality guardian awaits!
+🌬️ Breathe smarter, live better — your air’s new best friend!

 | Alarm | Audible |